-Lean how to program Tello using Python.
+Learn how to program the Tello drone using Python.
 This video course goes beyond DroneBlocks programming and introduces students to more advanced programming concepts using the Python programming language.

-In this course you will learn how to set up your Python programming environment and communicate with Tello using UDP, the User Datagram Protocol.
-This is similar to how DroneBlocks sends commands to Tello, and we'll get under the hood to understand how UDP works.
+In this course, you will learn how to set up your Python programming environment and communicate with Tello using UDP, the User Datagram Protocol.
+This is similar to how DroneBlocks sends commands to the Tello drone, and we'll get under the hood to understand how UDP works.

 We recommend having a basic understanding of programming concepts before signing up for this course.
 It's a good idea to cover the lessons in the Introduction to Tello Drone Programming course so you become familiar with programming concepts and Tello's capabilities.

 Lesson 1: Setting up your Python programming environment with Anaconda and Jupyter Notebook

 Lesson 2: An intro to UDP, Packet Sender, and sending a basic UDP message

 Lesson 3: Send and receive UDP packets to and from Tello